 I have to put a stamp on 1500 letters

-This time we don’t care if there are more letters in the pile.
-In this case, we need to count how many letters we have stamped, and when we reach 1500, stop.
+In this case, we don’t care if there are more letters in the pile.
+Here we must count how many letters we have stamped, and when we reach 1500, we stop.

-So the condition now would be “have I put less than 1500 stamps?” and the action would be the same “take a letter and put a stamp on it”.
+So now the condition would be “Have I put less than 1500 stamps?” and the action would be the same “take a letter and put a stamp on it”.
 For which, we have to count how many letters we have stamped previously.
-This, expressed in code would be something like this,
+This, expressed in code would look something like this,

 # take letter